-Part-time Professor, Cinema
+Part-time Faculty, Cinema

 Born in Montreal, Mary Ellen Davis has lived in France and in Québec.
 After graduating in Film Production (Fine Arts, Concordia Univ.), she made two short films about a Montreal jazz musician, Nelson Symonds Jazz Guitarist and Nelson Symonds Quartet, while working at the NFB as post-production supervisor.

 In the late 80s and all through the 90s, she spent a lot of time in Guatemala, where she filmed two 16mm documentaries, The Devil's Dream (1992) and Tierra Madre (1996).
-Both films denounce the profound injustices that plague the country, while honoring Guatemalans and their cultures.
+Both films denounce the profound injustices that plague the country, while honoring Guatemalan citizens and their cultures.
 They won several awards, as well as widespread recognition inside and outside of Québec.

-Her third documentary filmed in Guatemala was released in 2001: Haunted Land, an exploration into historic memory, with Mateo Pablo, a Chuj Maya who survived a 1982 massacre perpetrated by state troops: he travels back to the site, along with Daniel Hernández-Salazar, a Guatemalan photographer.
+Her third documentary filmed in Guatemala was released in 2001: Haunted Land, an exploration into historic memory, with Mateo Pablo, a now Montreal-based Chuj Maya who survived a 1982 massacre perpetrated by state troops: he travels back to the site, along with Daniel Hernández-Salazar, a Guatemalan photographer.
 This documentary also receives local and international recognition.

 She helped produce Alejandro (1994), a feature-length film by Salvadoran director Guillermo Escalon.